shivanip14/Deep-Learning/src/lab1/model_card_exp_13.md

 - The data is about museum art and artifcats and does not contain any sensitive or PII (personally identifyable information).

 ## Caveats and recommendations
+- Models with similar accuracy/val accuracy can be compared to each other with the Kappa score to see which ones are actually better - in-essence a Cohen-Kappa matrix for each of these similar models.
 - The impact of data augmentation have not been able to be fully explored, mainly due to very long training times, especially as the original dataset is big enough.
 Nevertheless, this should be one sub-domain to look into while trying to better the model.
 - Further design changes and tweaks are required for the subsequent versions of the model to reach the threshold of 80% test accuracy, after which work on the variable-sized images can be started.
 There is an evident scarcity of solutions to make use of the variable shaped-input in a single model and still provide real-life deployment-level performance, and much of the experimentation lies there.